 Guy is a prolific author and a frequent speaker on management and leadership issues relating to KM and knowledge services.
-In a filmed interview (right) with Knowledge Value Chain® expert Timothy W. Powell Guy talks about knowledge services and knowledge strategy.
-In the other filmed interview, Tony Saadat of Soutron Global, SMT International’s long-time affiliate, interviews Guy about his newest book — Knowledge Services: A Strategic Framework for the 21st Century Organization, published in 2016 by De Gruyter.
+In a filmed interview (available for view on Guy’s Profile on LinkedIn) with Knowledge Value Chain® expert Timothy W. Powell, Guy talks about knowledge services and knowledge strategy.
+In another filmed interview (also available for view on Guy’s Profile on LinkedIn), Tony Saadat of Soutron Global, SMT International’s long-time strategic affiliate, interviews Guy about his book — Knowledge Services: A Strategic Framework for the 21st Century Organization — published in 2016 by De Gruyter.
 Guy’s other books are listed in his Wikipedia site and on his Amazon Author Page.

 In June, 2017 Guy’s article “Knowledge Services: Your Foundation for Building the Twentieth-First Century Knowledge Organization” was published in Issue 85 of Leader to Leader, the award-winning journal of the Frances Hesselbein Leadership Institute (formerly the Peter F. Drucker Foundation).
 In the article, Guy provides direction for senior executives and organizational leaders seeking to initiate and implement knowledge services in the workplace.